mhauke/dockerdemo/README.md

 ```
 docker stop redis
 ssh admin@10.65.59.210 "volume snapshot create -vserver svm_jamaica_nas -volume netappdvp_vol_redis -snapshot netappdvp_vol_redis_snap1"

+docker start redis
 ```
+Place some more Logos on the website.

 Show on in System Manager that the volume has now a snapshot.

 Upps something went wrong and we need to use the snapshot.